 Of these four steps the first is really the simplest.
-HTML is easy to create just look at my tutorial.
-The tutorial will give the the basics.
+HTML is easy to create; just look at my tutorial.
+The tutorial will give the basics.
 In addition you will need a little boilerplate at the top of the page.
-Here is some example test that should be enough to start with:
+The following is some example text that should be enough to start with:

 Just copy this simple boilerplate text and add the information in RED using your text editor.
 Do NOT use a word processor, use a text editor like 'Notepad' on Windows or 'nano' on Linux.

 Or use the 'textarea' in the form below; edit it and then save the text by clicking submit.
 You can add all of your HTML with this form.
 The submit dialog will ask you for the location where you want the file (download.html) to reside.

 It is probably best to find an ISP (Internet Service Provider) and then get your domain name from them as it is often easier if everything is handled by one organization.
 That way there is less finger-pointing.
 I have had very good results with the following ISPs:

 There are thousands of ISPs from very very big to very small.
 Any of those above should be pretty safe.

 Go to the website of any one of the above and you can see what domain names are available.
 For example, at lamphost.net click on their Hosting Extras navigator at the top of the page and select Domain Names.
 Then select Register Your Domain Name.
 Enter the domain name you would like.
 Click the submit button and they will tell you if it is available and what it will cost.
 From there just select the number of years you want and click continue.
 It is that simple.
 All of the ISPs have similar facilities.